Withdrawal Information

 Students who withdraw from the University receive a refund of a percentage of their tuition as defined by Texas Education Code 54.5006 for any term enrolled.
 The percentage varies according to the student’s effective withdrawal date.
 Refund policies are established by, and are subject to change by, the Legislature of the State of Texas and are applicable to complete withdrawals.
 To review the specific dates associated with the below-referenced withdrawal date refund percentages, see the Academic Calendar for term details.

-The chart below outlines the refund schedule of applicable tuition and fees when a student withdraws from the term (dis-enrolling from all courses such that they will have 0 credit hours).
+The chart below outlines the refund schedule of applicable tuition and fees when a student withdraws from the 16-week session in the term (dis-enrolling from all courses such that they will have 0 credit hours).
 Students who are dropping courses (dis-enrolling from one or more but not all not all courses) should refer to the Academic Calendar for the term for information about the last date to drop and receive a refund for the amount of the course.
-See the Texas Education Code 54.5006 for the complete withdrawal refund schedule for all terms.
+See the Texas Education Code 54.5006 for the complete withdrawal refund schedule for all sessions in the term.

 Official Withdrawal Date Percentage Refund